Äggakaka: Preparation

-Unlike kolbullen, äggakaka is made with a generous amount of eggs, thereof the name, and is fried in lots of butter. Äggakaka also requires proper kitchen equipment.
-According to some recipes, the äggakaka needs to be baked in an oven, but then it becomes more similar to an oven pancake and loses its characteristic butter fried surface.
+Batter similar to pancakes is used for äggakaka, with more eggs and flour for a creamier consistency.
+It is fried in butter, sometimes with the fat left over from the pork added.

+When the batter has almost solidified the cake is turned upside-down and cooked further.

 Serving

 Äggakaka is always served with fried smoked pork.
 The fried pork is sometimes sliced or diced into the batter before cooking the äggakaka.
 However, this causes the pork flavor to become weak.
 It is therefore more common to fry the pork separately, and then add it on top the finished äggakaka together with its melted fat.

-Lingonberry jam is a common condiment to äggakaka.
-This is however a newer tradition as there is only a limited amount of lingonberries in the Scanian nature.
-A more common condiment in the older days used to be apple sauce or butter fried apple slices.